The age-old question every business will face: do we build it or should we buy it?

 Our Recommendation

-Leverage the best parts of your CRM and marketing automation and combine it with your product data warehouse and a purpose-built solution for PLS.
+Leverage the best parts of your favorite tools like HubSpot or Salesforce and combine them with your product data warehouse and a purpose-built solution for PLS.

 What if I’d rather build anyway?

-- Dashboards in tools like Looker, Metabase, or Tableau
+1. Dashboards in analytics tools like Looker, Metabase, or Tableau

-- A custom built tool that connects product and CRM data
+2. A custom-built tool that connects product and CRM data

 And then you have to decide which compromises you’re willing to make — since all three of these have different downsides — but they also offer a solution to different needs.